Chronic Myeloid Leukemia (CML): Staging and Treatment

 Making Treatment Decisions

-Your care team will make sure you are included in choosing your treatment plan.
+Your provider will make sure you are included in choosing your treatment plan.
 This can be overwhelming as you may be given a few options to choose from.
 You can take a few weeks to meet with different providers and think about your options and what is best for you.
 This is a personal decision.
 Friends and family can help you talk through the options and the pros and cons of each, but they cannot make the decision for you.
 You need to be comfortable with your decision – this will help you move on to the next steps.
-If you ever have any questions or concerns, be sure to call your team.
+If you ever have any questions or concerns, be sure to call your provider.

 You can learn more about CML at OncoLink.org.